Last Updated on Samuel Franklinby

 Subata 120: Your default sidearm and the option that is easier to use so will most likely be your go to selection.
 It’s essentially a simple pistol which with the right modifications can see a boost of damage and capacity that make it a reliable side arm and the recommended mods reflect this approach.
 This means skipping out on the expanded ammo capacity upgrades but given it won’t be your main weapon in most situations is generally not an issue.
-Tier 5 mods for the Subata 120 has a major decision though and while I default to the Mactera toxin as a counter to flying enemies you can also run Volatile Bullets as a solid DPS boost when paired with your flamethrower although needs some micromanagement while playing to maximise this benefit.
+Tier 5 mods for the Subata 120 has a major decision though and while I default to the Acid Coated Bullets (previously known as Mactera toxin) as a counter to flying enemies you can also run Volatile Bullets as a solid DPS boost when paired with your flamethrower although needs some micromanagement while playing to maximise this benefit.

 - Tier 1 – High Capacity Magazine

 - Tier 3 – Improved Propellent or Expanded Ammo Bags

 - Tier 4 – High Velocity Rounds or Hollow-Point Bullets

 - Tier 5 – Acid Coated Bullets or Volatile Bullets